Advocacy Updates

 APRN Legislation Clears Senate

 Senator Kristina Roegner has introduced Senate Bill 196 regarding APRNs.
 The bill is lengthy but generally grants APRNs the authority to sign forms a physician can sign and make determinations a physician can make (including determining and pronouncing death), establishes certain prescribing protocols for pharmacists, and makes other scope of practice expansions.
 The bill does, however, retain the requirement that APRNs have a collaboration agreement with physicians.
 Senator Roegner indicated in testimony that the OSMA worked closely with her to review the provisions included in the bill.
-The Senate Health Committee favorably reported the bill on June 26, 2024, and passed the full Senate later that day by a vote of 30-1.
-This legislation will now be considered by the Ohio House.
+The Senate Health Committee favorably reported the bill on June 26, 2024, and it passed the full Senate later that day by a vote of 30-1.
+This legislation is pending in the Ohio House, where it is expected to get movement during the lame duck session.

 Proposed CMHA Legislation Amended, Passes Senate

 Senate Bill 60, regarding the creation of the new certified mental health assistants (CMHA) profession, passed out of the Senate Workforce and Higher Education Committee and was passed by the full Senate by a vote of 20-11 (four Republicans joined all Democrats in voting no) on June 26, 2024.
-It did undergo considerable changes in committee before passing, and some of the more significant ones were the removal of CMHAs authority to pink slip patients and removal of a provision allowing the Medical Board to establish additional rules regarding CMHAs' scope of practice.
-It also reinserts language with basic standards for the CMHA curriculum and ups the number of hours that their supervising physician must be available for direct communication.
+It did undergo considerable changes in committee before passing, and some of the more significant ones were the removal of CMHA’s authority to pink slip patients and removal of a provision allowing the Medical Board to establish additional rules regarding CMHAs' scope of practice.
+It also reinserts language with basic standards for the CMHA curriculum and increases the number of hours that their supervising physician must be available for direct communication.
 The Ohio State Medical Association worked on this language with the sponsor and noted that it took their position on the bill to neutral.
+Because the OSMA has moved to neutral, this is legislation that could move in the lame duck session.

 Want to Learn More?